Shinoa-Fores/My-TTGO-Watch/README.md

 Please check out
   https://github.com/Shinoa-Fores/My-TTGO-Watch/blob/709ed0c5863435aa966c1d6f44552ddc0909a57c/src/hardware/wifictl.cpp#L256-L261
 to setup your wifi when wps or input via display is not possible.
+The most reliable method is to set the endpoint to you mobile phone's hotspot in `wificfg.json` and upload to SPIFFS.

 # Known issues